innazh/proglog/README.md

 2. Code loadbalance.Resolver (implements grpc's resolver & builder interfaces), register it, and write a test
 3. Code loadbalance.Picker and impl the tests
 4. Upd the client in our agent test to use our resolver, add the wait for replication there
+### Chapter 10: Deploy with Kubernetes
+1. Instal k8s & kind, get a cluster running
+2. Write a CLI interface that can run our program using cobra, viper
+3. Dockerfile, makefile cmd to build it
+4. Load the container into locally running Kind cluster
+5. Create a helm package for easier deploy